The MMU-500 routes each translation through the following logical processing steps:

 Receives an address transaction, along with security and stream information.

 Uses the security information received along with a transaction to determine additional processing steps for the transaction.
 The received security information is the security state of the originator of a transaction.
 The MMU-500 uses a Secure or Non-secure set of registers for additional processing of a transaction, depending on whether the security state of the originator is Secure or Non-secure, respectively.
-See Security determination for more information.
+See Security determination.

 Uses the (S)CR0.CLIENTPD to determine whether stream matching is required.
 The transaction is bypassed if CLIENTPD is disabled.

 Uses the stream information received along with the transaction to determine the translation mechanism to apply to the transaction.
 The translation mechanism can be a bypass, a stage 1 translation, a stage 2 translation, or a stage 1 followed by stage 2 translation.
-See the ARM® System Memory Management Unit Architecture Specification for more information.
+See the ARM® System Memory Management Unit Architecture Specification.

 Adds the fault information to the Global Fault Status Register if a fault is identified in the translation process before a context is mapped.
-The MMU-500 adds the fault information to the Context Banks Fault Status Register if a fault is identified after the context mapping.
+The MMU-500 adds the fault information to the Fault Status Register for the context bank, if a fault is identified after the context mapping.

 A fault results in an interrupt when interrupt reporting is enabled.
 You can clear interrupts by clearing the Fault Status Register.

-See the ARM® System Memory Management Unit Architecture Specification for more information.
+See the ARM® System Memory Management Unit Architecture Specification.

 The MMU-500 supports both little and big endian translation